 Pubic Hair: The coarse hair that typically grows around the penis and vulva.

 Queef: Also known as vaginal farting.
 It happens when a small amount of air is forced out of a vagina

-Queer: can be used as an umbrella term for gender and sexuality minorities.
-Can also be used as a synonym for multisexualities like bisexuality, pansexuality or polysexuality.
-Can also be a term for someone that feels no other labels fit them
+Queer: Slur used against LGBT+ people.
+It can be reclaimed as a synonym for multisexualities like bisexuality, pansexuality or polysexuality for someone that feels no other labels fit them.

 QUILTBAG+: Queer/Questioning, Undecided, Intersex, Lesbian, Transgender, Bisexual, Asexual, Gay and others in the community.